fatema1921/WearCast/README.md

         1. Replace the placeholder values for **ssid** and **password** with your actual WiFi network credentials.
         2. Replace the placeholder values for **mqtt_server**, **temperature_topic**, and **humidity_topic** with your actual MQTT broker URL and topic names.

+    By completing these steps, you ensure that your Wio Terminal can connect to your specified WiFi network and communicate with your MQTT broker using the provided credentials and topic names.

 ## Usage